kaanaksit/odak/README.md

 For more of these examples, you can either check our [course documentation](https://kaanaksit.com/odak/course) or visit our [unit tests](https://github.com/kaanaksit/odak/tree/master/test) to get inspired.

-## Sample Projects that uses Odak
+## Sample Projects that use Odak
-Here are some sample projects that uses `odak`:
+Here are some sample projects that use `odak`:

 * [Multi-color Holograms Improve Brightness in Holographic Displays](https://complightlab.com/publications/multi_color/)
 * [ChromaCorrect: Prescription Correction in Virtual Reality Headsets through Perceptual Guidance](http://complightlab.com/ChromaCorrect/)